 Latimer will have been rebuilt, in a phased way, to a new street pattern, guaranteeing all existing tenants the opportunity of a new home as well as creating capacity for new

 residents to move to the area.
 It will be a place that focuses on the provision of high-quality services through excellent architecture and urban design.

 This last passage is a direct quote from the Latimer Masterplan of 2009 and is an expression of the Council’s intention to radically regenerate this entire area over the next 10-15 years ( ie 15-20 years from the date of the Masterplan’s publication in 2009).

-We believe there is little doubt that the Council fully intends to retain the aspirations clearly stated above, as they were in all previous iterations of the Local Plan and in the current so-called consultation document, regardless of any objections or criticisms arising from the resident populations who will be most impacted, or any other individual or body who disagrees with their ruthless approach to the so-called regeneration of the borough’s social housing estates.
+We believe there is little doubt that the Council fully intends to realise the aspirations clearly stated above, as they were in all previous iterations of the Local Plan and in the current so-called consultation document, regardless of any objections or criticisms arising from the resident populations who will be most impacted, or any other individual or body who disagrees with their utterly ruthless approach to the so-called regeneration of the borough’s social housing estates.

 Read more here about the Council’s intentions for the Silchester Estate and a swathe of nearby areas around the margins of Lancaster West;